BlueOkami15/BlueWolf/Anime.md

 #Manga
 >
 ###Description:
 Returns information about the inputted manga title using the **AniList Manga API**.
+Defaults to **Suzumiya Haruhi Series** if no arguments passed. **Requires** embedded links for this command to work properly.
 ###Aliases:
 `None`
 ###Cooldown: